bethac07/qi_2024_analysis_lab_manual/qi_2024_analysis_lab_manual/Lab05_DL4MIA_Zero_N2V_StarDist_CellPose2.md

 corrected segmentation and will become a new bit of ground truth used during finetuning the model.
 But… how do you start this finetuning step?

-In Cellpose, start: ‘models →
+In Cellpose, start: `models →
 train new model with images and masks in folder’.

 You should see a window like this one: